 But five years is a long time for Canadian families to wait for the relief in childcare fees, noted Reynolds.
 “For those who have lost their jobs through the pandemic . . . that feels like a very long time, particularly for women with children who are without childcare and who want to get back to work to make money for their families.”

-The budget outlined plans to bring the federal government to a 50/50 share of childcare costs with the provinces and territories, with the exception of Quebec, at a cost of up to $27.2 billion over five years, starting in 2021-22.
+The budget outlined plans to bring the federal government to a 50/50 share of childcare costs with the provinces and territories, with the exception of Quebec, starting in 2021-22.
 Quebec already has a long-running, publicly-funded childcare program.
 Reynolds is hopeful the proposed years-long timeline for implementation is conservative and that the provinces, territories and federal governments can work together to expedite the process to get childcare programs in place as soon as possible.

 There’s also some skepticism about whether a national childcare program will actually happen this time.
 Federal NDP Leader Jagmeet Singh cast doubt on whether Prime Minister Justin Trudeau’s government will deliver on its childcare pledge since the Liberals have been promising to improve the system since the 1990s.
 “How can Canadians believe them now?”
 Singh asked in the House of Commons on Tuesday.
 There’s also the spectre there’ll be a federal election this year, which could ultimately result in these plans being scuttled depending on the outcome of the next election — whenever it ultimately is held.

 “That the budget also aims to cut the cost of childcare to 50 per cent in the next year for some immediate relief [is] still a huge step forward,” says Reynolds.
 “But for those in lower-income brackets, even that sometimes isn’t enough to make it worthwhile to go back to work, particularly when they start doing that math.”